nginx-proxy/nginx-proxy/README.md

 In combination with LOCATION_PATH override you can skip sending queries to the container and serve files directly.

-Be aware that if using FASTCGI you will also have to explicitly set your VIRTUAL_ROOT.
+Be aware that if using FastCGI you will also have to explicitly set your VIRTUAL_ROOT.

 ### Default Host